 Durand’s line followed the contours of the Hindu Kush mountains, though he was careful to draw it in such a way that it left the crucial Khyber Pass into the Punjab in British hands.
 On November 12, 1893, Durand and Abdur Rahman Khan (d.1901), the Barakzai Emir of Afghanistan, agreed to fix the line as the Afghan-India border.
-The problem, as we are well aware today, is that Durand’s line cut smack through the ancient (they’re attested in Herodotus, for Pete’s sake) homeland of the Pashtun, and for good measure it also bifurcated the Baloch people to the south.
-Durand’s mistake, which would be repeated by Sir Mark Sykes and François Georges-Picot in the Middle East about 23 years later, was in assuming that a geographic feature that would be an insurmountable obstacle to your average European bureaucrat must ipso facto be an insurmountable obstacle to everybody.
-In Sykes-Picot’s case, they assumed that the Syrian Desert must be impassable to anybody, without noting that Bedouin had been using that desert as a highway for centuries.
-For Durand, he figured the Hindu Kush, apart from the main Khyber Pass, must be impassable, without checking with the Pashtun who’d been passing through the mountains regularly for millennia.
-You’d like to think that Abdur Rahman Khan knew better, but he was in no position to argue with the British, who had actually put him on the throne in 1881, after they’d won the Second Anglo-Afghan War.
+The problem, as we are well aware today, is that Durand’s line cut smack through the ancient (they’re attested in Herodotus) homeland of the Pashtun, and for good measure it also bifurcated the Baluch people to the south.
+Not great!

+Durand’s mistake, which would be repeated by Mark Sykes and François Georges-Picot in the Middle East about 23 years later, was in assuming that a geographic feature that would be an insurmountable obstacle for your average European bureaucrat must ipso facto be an insurmountable obstacle for everybody.
+In Sykes-Picot’s case, they figured that the Syrian Desert must be impassable to anybody, without noting that Bedouin had been using it as a highway for centuries.
+For Durand, he figured the Hindu Kush, apart from the Khyber Pass, must be insurmountable, without checking with the Pashtun who’d been passing through the mountains regularly for millennia.
+Perhaps Abdur Rahman Khan knew better, but he was in no position to argue with the British since he actually owed his crown to them (one of the results of the Second Anglo-Afghan War).

 The Great Game ended, for a while at least, with the signing of the Anglo-Russian Entente in 1907, which divided Iran into “zones of control,” set Afghanistan as a buffer zone between the Russian and British empires in Asia, and united the two powers in an alliance meant to check the rising power of Germany.
 But the Durand Line very quickly became a problem for Afghanistan, precisely because of what it did to the Pashtun.
-The Third Anglo-Afghan War (oops), fought in 1919, was fought explicitly over whether the line would hold or Afghanistan would absorb the entire Pashtun region.
-Of course the line held, not because it works as a border but because the British military was able to shake off the Afghans pretty easily by that point.
-Afghanistan was forced to affirm Durand as its border with India, later Pakistan, but in 1949 the Afghan government formally repudiated the line and said it had been forced upon them back in 1893.
+The Third Anglo-Afghan War (oops), fought in 1919, would determine whether the line would hold or Afghanistan would absorb the entire Pashtun region.
+Of course the line held, not because it works as a border but because the British military won a fairly easy victory.
+Afghanistan was forced to affirm Durand as its border with India–later Pakistan–but in 1949 the Afghan government repudiated the line and said it had been forced upon them back in 1893.

-Pakistan suffers from the lack of a stable border as well, with various Pakistani Taliban-affiliated groups allegedly basing themselves in Afghanistan and carrying out strikes across the border in Pakistan.
-Both countries accuse one another of aiding these cross-border insurgent movements, and both are probably right though the evidence is better established for Pakistan supporting the Afghan Taliban than vice versa.
+Pakistan suffers from the lack of a stable border as well, with various Pakistani Taliban-affiliated groups allegedly basing themselves in Afghanistan (whether with Afghan complicity or not) and carrying out strikes across the border in Pakistan.
+Both countries accuse one another of aiding these cross-border insurgent movements, and both are probably right.
+There are periodic border clashes between Afghanistan and Pakistan, too, especially when fighting between the Taliban and Afghan/NATO forces gets too close to the line.
+For example, there was this one in 2011 that killed a reported 42 Afghans and may have been an “accident,” but probably wasn’t.
 Islamabad has talked about building a wall along the border, which might help the security situation but is anathema in Afghanistan (because, again, of the Pashtun situation).